Afissard/Cours_obsidian/Anglais Technique/Help Desk/Training IT Support Test.md

 name : Hams
 email : h.schmidtt@tech.com
-problem : no error message, ink present -> old file and delete the request
+problem : no error message, ink present -> old file and delete the request solution : send the issue to the tech service, this will be fix in the next update